robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

   <img src="./rock.jpg" alt="an interesting rock">
 </img-slider>
 ```
 Not too shabby!
 We've ditched the boilerplate and the only code that's left is the stuff we care about.
-But how would that be possible?
-The markup has to come from somewhere!
-And we can't just make up our own tags, can we?
+This is the kind of thing that Web Components will allow us to do.
+But before I delve into the specifics I'd like to tell you another story.

 ## Hidden in the shadows

 For years the browser makers have had a sneaky trick hidden up their sleeve.
-I want you to take a look at this `<video>` tag and really think about all the visual goodies you get with just one line of HTML.
+Take a look at this `<video>` tag and really think about all the visual goodies you get with just one line of HTML.

 <video src="./foo.webm" controls></video>

 There's a play button, a scrubber, timecodes and a volume slider.
 Lots of stuff that you didn't have to write any markup for, it just appeared when you asked for `<video>`.

 But what you’re actually seeing is an illusion.
-The browser makers needed a way to guarantee that the tags they implemented would always render the same, regardless of any wacky HTML or CSS we might already have on the page.
+The browser makers needed a way to guarantee that the tags they implemented would always render the same, regardless of any wacky HTML, CSS or JavaScript we might already have on the page.
 To do this, they created a secret passage way where they could hide their code and keep it out of our hot little hands.
-They call this secret place: <strong>the Shadow DOM.</strong>
+They called this secret place: <strong>the Shadow DOM.</strong>

 If you happen to be running Google Chrome you can open your Developer Tools and enable the <code>Show Shadow DOM</code> flag.
 That'll let you inspect the `<video>` element in more detail.

 <img src="./show-shadow-dom.jpg" alt="Enable Show Shadow DOM">
 <img src="./video-shadow-dom.jpg" alt="Inspecting Show Shadow DOM">

-Inside you'll find that there's actually a ton of HTML all hidden away.
+Inside you'll find that there's a ton of HTML all hidden away.
 Poke around long enough and you'll discover the aforementioned play button, volume slider, and various other elements.

 Now, think back to our image slider.
 What if we <em>all</em> had access to the shadow DOM and the ability to declare our own tags like `<video>`?
 Then we could actually implement and use our custom `<img-slider>` tag.